 Interactive Net-Based Installation

-User-generated content is the source of the audiovisual information not censored nor chosen by a certain community, rather produced by the public including visitors maybe.
-Each request enables us to join and actively participate in social movements of our time.
+User-generated content is the source of audiovisual information that is neither censored nor selected by a particular community, but rather produced by the public, including visitors.
+Each request allows us to join and actively participate in the social movements of our time.

 10.000 Moving Cities – Same but Different (Version 4), FT Madrid